Road traffic lawyers

-You must respond to this notice within 28 days, failure to respond may result in a prosecution in terms of section 172 Road Traffic Act 1988.
+You must respond to this notice within 28 days, failure to respond may result in a prosecution in section 172 Road Traffic Act 1988.

 Stopped by the Police when speeding

-A person must not use a motor vehicle on a road or other public place unless there is in force in relation to the use of the vehicle by that person such a policy of insurance.
+A person must not use a motor vehicle on a road or other public place unless there is in force concerning the vehicle’s use by that person such a policy of insurance.

-Section 143 (3) provides defences to the charge e.g. using the vehicle in the course of his employment (company vehicle) or that he neither knew or had reason to believe that there was not in force in relation to the vehicle such a policy of insurance.
+Section 143 (3) provides defences to the charge, e.g. using the vehicle in the course of his employment (company vehicle) or that he neither knew nor had reason to believe that there was not in force in relation to the vehicle such a policy of insurance.
 Our road traffic lawyers are experienced in defending these charges.

 S 143 of the Road Traffic Act 1988 is a strict liability offence which essentially means that the vehicle must be insured and unless the circumstances fall within section 143(3).

 There may be special reasons which can be argued in some exceptional cases.
-The strict liability that applies may result in certain circumstances where you are legally guilty, but it could be argued that there are special reasons for not disqualifying you or even putting points on your licence. e.g.
+The strict liability that applies may result in certain circumstances where you are legally guilty.
+Still, it could be argued that there are special reasons for not disqualifying you or even putting points on your licence. e.g.

 - If the insurance provider cancelled your insurance policy without informing you.

 - Or it was your insurance company’s fault that no policy was in force.